1 Introduction to Metawidget

 }

 Run the code again.
-This time both the original fields and the new gender JComboBox appear:
+This time properties appear both in the correct order and using the correct JComponent:

 Using multiple inspectors

 This idea of combining multiple Inspectors to inspect different characteristics of your existing architecture is very powerful.
-Metawidget comes with many pre-written Inspectors for many different architectures - from JPA and Hibernate Validator annotations, to struts-config.xml configuration files, to Groovy and Scala properties - Metawidget will gather and combine UI information from wherever it can find it.
+Metawidget comes with pre-written Inspectors for many different technologies - from JPA and Hibernate Validator annotations, to struts-config.xml configuration files, to Groovy and Scala properties.
+There is a lot of metadata already lurking in back-end systems - it just needs extracting.
+For example, JpaInspector understands this...

 1.1.7 Controlling The Layout

 There are several ways to control the layout of the components.
-To demonstrate, Try adding the following fields to the Person class:
+To demonstrate, Try adding the following properties to the Person class:

 package com.myapp;